MaarifaMaarifa/series-troxide/README.md

 ## Installation

-Series Troxide can be installed via the following shell commands assuming you have Cargo and Rustc setup on your machine.
+Series Troxide can be installed via the following shell commands assuming you have Cargo and Rustc set up on your machine.
 You can check the [guide](https://rustup.rs/) incase you're not setup.

 ```shell
 git clone https://github.com/MaarifaMaarifa/series-troxide